cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 ### Completeness

-Authors should define complete operations in cryptography specifications, with defined behavior on all inputs.
-This includes error handling, and edge cases which would otherwise not impact the algorithm's cryptographic properties.
-In particular, when deserializing a byte string, the behavior on all byte strings should be defined, including cases which would not be valid outputs of the corresponding serialization function.
-A complete specification help avoids implementation variations.
+The operations defined in a cryptography specification should be complete, with defined behavior on all inputs.
+This includes error handling and edge cases which would otherwise not impact the algorithm's cryptographic properties.

+In particular, when
+deserializing a byte string, the behavior on all byte strings should be defined, including cases which would not be valid outputs of the corresponding serialization function.
+A complete specification helps avoid implementation variations.
 These variations can lead to interoperability failures, gaps between formal analysis and real-world practice, or security vulnerabilities.

+- Define behavior for all inputs: Ensure that every possible input scenario is accounted for, including edge cases.
+- Error handling: Clearly specify how errors should be managed to prevent unexpected behavior.
+- Avoid multiple valid behaviors: Consistency is key; avoid leaving multiple implementation options open.

 Avoid defining multiple implementation behaviors as valid.
 Leaving multiple options to implementators leads to compounding complexity: